-Review Quotas and Apply: April 1 to May 1
+Review Quotas and Apply: April 1 to April 30

-- April 1 MNRF publishes tag quotas for the primary allocation stage and the application period opens.
-Tag quotas and hunt codes are available at ontario.ca/moosequotas or by calling 1-800-288-1155.
-Hunt codes are also available on p.73. - Hunter pays \$15 application fee. - Hunter can make up to three choices for a tag type: WMU, moose type and season/firearm type.
-See p.57 for information on tag types.
+- April 1 MNRF publishes tag quotas for the primary allocation stage and the application period opens. - Hunter pays \$15 application fee. - Hunter can make up to three choices for a tag type: WMU, moose type and season/firearm type.
+Go to p.57 for information on tag types.
 You can apply for a point directly by selecting WMU "99Z" (hunt code "999") as your first choice rather than applying for a tag.
 You will be allowed to change your mind and apply for a tag in the second chance allocation stage.
-Complete your application by May 1 for the primary allocation stage.
-Hunters are encouraged to apply early in the application period and make sure to keep record of their application receipt or confirmation number for reference. - You can apply online at huntandfishontario.com, by calling the automated phone line at 1-800-288-1155 or in person at a licence issuer or participating ServiceOntario. - See the How to Apply to Hunt Big Game section on p.38 for more information and p.63 for service options.
+Complete your application by April 30 for the primary allocation stage.
+Hunters are encouraged to apply early in the application period and make sure to keep record of their application receipt or confirmation number for reference. - You can apply online at huntandfishontario.com, by calling the automated phone line at 1-800-288-1155 or in person at a licence issuer or participating ServiceOntario. - Go to the How to Apply to Hunt Big Game section on (p.38) for more information and (p.63) for service options.